Madison Avenue TMS News

 • Lack of standardization – There is still a lack of consensus on optimal dosing, frequency, and duration of ketamine treatments.
 This variability can affect treatment outcomes and patient safety.

-• Side effects – Common side effects of ketamine include disorientation, hallucinations, and potential cardiovascular and urinary issues.
+• Side effects – Common side effects of ketamine include disorientation, hallucinations, and potential cardiovascular and urinary issues (6).

 • Risk of abuse – Ketamine has a history of recreational misuse due to its dissociative properties.
 Its potential for abuse raises concerns, particularly when administered outside of controlled medical environments.

-Madison Avenue TMS & Psychiatry offers talk therapy and TMS for depression and other mental health conditions.
+Madison Avenue TMS & Psychiatry offers talk therapy, medication management services, and innovative therapies like TMS for depression and other mental health conditions.
 Contact us online or call (212) 731-2033 for more information or to make an appointment.

 3. FDA permits marketing of transcranial magnetic stimulation for treatment of obsessive compulsive disorder.
 U.S. Food & Drug Administration.
 Updated August 17, 2018.
 Link.
 Accessed August 16, 2023.